MikalaiDrabovich/full_train_K2_thinking/README.md

 ### 4.2 Example wall-clock + cost scenarios

-These scenarios are *illustrative only*.
+These scenarios are illustrative only.
 Real times will depend heavily on:

 - how much data you actually feed into each stage;
 - how many steps/epochs you choose to run;